To help you understand the terms you will come across when considering equity release, we've put together a helpful glossary:

 If you wish to move home you may be able to transfer your equity release plan to a new property if the new property is acceptable to the provider.
 If you transfer your lifetime mortgage to a new property, the provider may reduce your cash facility and you may need to repay some of the amount owed.

 If you are a homeowner and you wish to borrow money for a large expense, lenders may let you borrow the money, using your home as security.
+This is the case with a Lifetime Mortgage, which is a type of loan secured against your home.

 A fee that you pay the lender to cover the cost of setting up the equity release plan.
 This may also be referred to as “Arrangement fee” or “Application fee”.